-Q: Can military training leave be used for those employees who work weekend shifts?
+Question: Can military training leave be used for those employees who work weekend shifts?

-A: Yes.
+Answer: Yes.
 The 15 days are limited to 8- hour days.
 In an instance where the employee works a 12-hour shift 1.5 days of military leave may be used.

 Employees who are on military leave will be paid the leave hours at straight time regardless of their hours worked during the week.
 The leave time will not be counted as hours worked.
 The appointing authority may require employees to report to work during hours outside of the military leave.

 Military training leave is recorded on a calendar year basis (January 1 - December 31).
 It can NOT be accumulated, advanced or donated.

 If a state employee is subpoenaed to testify in court, the employee shall receive both the employee's regular salary from the state without loss of leave credits and witness fees.
 If the employee is subpoenaed by either party to testify in any civil or criminal proceeding because of his official capacity, he shall receive his regular salary without loss of leave credits and may receive actual expenses according to state rates, but may not receive witness fees.
 If an employee is a party to or witness who has not been subpoenaed for private litigation, the employee must use vacation leave or leave without pay.
 If a state employee is summoned to serve on a jury, the employee shall receive his regular salary without loss of any leave credits and the per diem and mileage provided for by SDCL 16-13-46.
 A state employee summoned either as a witness or a juror shall notify his employer at once.
 (ARSD 55:01:22:05)

 Question: What constitutes being a "state employee" for court and jury leave?

 Answer: Only benefits eligible employees are entitled to be paid court and jury leave.